“I Just Want to Be Done Already” By Estil Wallace Recovery is a lifelong effort and accepting that fact can

 Especially if you’ve hurt your loved ones with your addiction in the past, this step may be incredibly difficult.
 Still, aid and comfort, or at least support, from the most important people in your life will be important if you want to recover for good.
 Approach your friends and family honestly, and make sure that you intend to follow through with any promises you make.

-You may think that deciding whether or not to return to treatment depends on the severity of your relapse and the circumstances surrounding it.
+You may think that deciding whether or not to return to treatment or 12-step community depends on the severity of your relapse and the circumstances surrounding it.
 If you went on a week-long bender, another round of treatment might be in order.
-However, even if the so-called “slip” consisted of a few hours or a few days, and you may be able to get back on the path to recovery pretty easily, you need to address what led to a relapse in the first place.
+However, even if the so-called “slip” consisted of a few hours or a few days, and you may be able to get back on the path to recovery pretty easily, you need to address what led to a relapse in the first place and that should be done with other people in recovery.

 View Relapse as a Stepping Stone